philzook58/philzook58.github.io/_posts/2023-11-22-metamath-datalog-provenenance.md

 # Bits and Bobbles

-There are other systems in the running for intermediate proof formats.
-[Dedukti](https://deducteam.github.io/), [alethe](https://arxiv.org/abs/2107.02354), LFSC, straight coq or lean etc.

- Now this very raw encoding may not play nice with set.mm.
-Maybe it should be more refined

-Does this enable datalog as a automated theorem prover for metamath developments?

 Sorry, I ran out of steam bringing the edges together between the clingo provenance and metamath.
 It's just muscle grease (I think)

 You can also observe the grounding from the python interface.